RAKESH1147/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 q[3] <= q[2];
 end
 endmodule
-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
+Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by:prabanjan r
+Developed by:RAKESH.K.S
-RegisterNumber:24900174
-*/
+RegisterNumber:24006757

 ~~~